We first

 pool, with a “fold” function that

-as regards concurrency, but additionally
+behaves as par_iter as regards concurrency, but additionally

 returns a combination of results.

-Interface for exploiting the pool is the fold
+Interface for exploiting the pool is the fold function that,

-with respect to the previous par_iter
+with respect to the previous par_iter,

 takes the combination function and an initial value for the result as extra

-arguments, and returns a combined result of type 'b
+arguments, and returns a combined result of type 'b.

 Interface for

-offering computational power is register
+offering computational power is register as before,

-but now registered functions return a result of type 'a
+but now registered functions return a result of type 'a.

 The new pool is controlled by the following monitor, of which primary job is to collect results.

-A monitor provides four channels: enter
+A monitor provides four channels: enter, leave,

-finished
+finished and wait.

-Channel enter
+Channel enter (resp. leave)

 is used by the monitored pool (see below) to